lonkamikaze/bsda2/bsda_obj.md

 ============================================

-The `bsda:obj` framework offers you some common OO-foo for shell scripting like classes, encapsulation, polymorphism with and without inheritance, method overloading, introspection, serialisation, automatic creation of getters and setters and garbage collection upon process termination.
+The `bsda:obj` framework offers you some common OO-foo for shell scripting like classes, encapsulation, polymorphism, introspection, serialisation, automatic creation of getters and setters and garbage collection upon process termination.

 `bsda:obj` provides a higher level of abstraction and code reuse without sacrificing the flexibility and versatility of shell scripting.